AlexxNB/svelte-chota/docs_src/src/pages/components/grid.md

 You can use a combination of flexible and sized columns.

-When using a combination, the sized width column takes the size specified and the remaining is filled in by the flexible column.
+When using a combination, the sized column takes the space specified and the remaining space is filled by the flexible column.

  ```example script:hide
 <script>